Sit less, move more

 - A footstool with a free floating platform can improve circulation and reduce ankle swelling*

-- *Some of these items are available for loan through the Health and Safety team - firstname.lastname@example.org
+*Some of these items are available for loan by emailing the University Services Health and Safety team.

 Tips for improving comfort when standing